KETSE/casebox/install/httpd/readme.txt

+== SSL support ==
+by default CaseBox is using HTTPS, you may remove SSL entries from ssl_caseBox.conf file and use HTTP mode.

 == hosts file ==
 If you plan to run CaseBox on a local/development server, then add this line to your hosts file:
 127.0.0.1       ww2.casebox.org